masyl/isomaton/doc/roadmap.md

 - Debt: use constants for playStates (rename to playbackMode ?  rewind, play, pause, or just an integer ?

 ## Housekeeping and Architecture
+- Should there really be coord props on entities?
+Or should it be handled byt their blocks ?
+Its redundant.
+- Add a combined xyz key in the Blocks and actors toIndex method
 - Sound effects should be configurable just like sprites with a declarative model
 - Give names to all anonymous functions for better profiling
 - Resegment big packages into smaller packages